tdt/docs/app/controllers/docs/4.1/configuration.md

 The configuration is entirely handled by the Laravel framework, if you encounter things that aren't covered on this page, visit the [Laravel configuration documentation](http://four.laravel.com/docs/configuration) or if that doesn't help you out, get in touch with us via e-mail or [github](https://github.com/tdt).

+>> Ideally, you don't change any files in the app/config directory, but rather copy them into a folder you create under app/config and then edit as you see fit.
+This allows for proper configuration management and will make your overall configuration flow alot easier.
+For more info on this, check out the [configuration documentation](http://four.laravel.com/docs/configuration).

 The sections below are a summary of what the important parts of the configuration are.

 <a id='production' class='anchor'></a>
 ## Production environment

 For production purposes, there's little configuration necessary.
-The only thing you have to do is head down the config folder located relatively to the root of the application at <em>app\config</em>.
+The only thing you have to do is head down the config folder located relatively to the root of the application at <em>app/config</em>.

 In this folder you'll find a set of php files and folders that make up one or more configurations.
 The one that has to be changed is called <em>database.php</em>